 Learn The California Automobile Insurance Requirements For Operating Vehicles on Public Roadways

 Minimum Automobile Insurance Requirements for California Drivers – Every single person who plans to drive in California should learn the legal requirements to do so.
-There are many rules that govern exactly how one must operate their car, truck, bus and motorcycle.
-Those rules are known as the traffic laws, and they are contained in the Motor Vehicle Code.
+There are many rules that govern exactly how one must operate their car, truck, bus and motorcycle contained in the California Motor Vehicle Code.
 There are additional laws which mandate that all people who drive within the state carry insurance or show substitute proof of financial responsibility.
-In this article the minimum coverage limits are discussed, as well as additional related facts and concepts that are helpful to know.

 Minimum Automobile Insurance Requirements for California Drivers

 A driver’s financial responsibility must meet the minimum liability requirements.
 The most typical way of providing automotive financial responsibility is a liability policy purchased from a private company such as State Farm, Allstate, AAA, etc. In order to comply with state law, carriers must report all policy information for private-use vehicles to the Department of Motor Vehicles (DMV).
 Cars that are insured with commercial or business policies are not required to be reported to the DMV by carriers.
 There are other types of financial responsibility that can be used instead of an insurance policy.
 These include: Making a cash deposit of $35,000 with the DMV; Obtaining a certificate of self-insurance; Getting a surety bond for $35,000 from a company licensed to do business in the state.